marcusmcb/JS-Drum-Machine/README.md

 * Arturia BeatStep: use the front pad row to play sounds (no other set up needed!)
 * M-Audio Keystation 49es: use C2-D3 (white keys) to play sounds
 * Akai MPK Mini Mk3: use BANK A on the pads to play sounds (9th sample unavailable at the moment)

+### Velocity Sensitivity

+Velocity is enabled by default when using JSP-1 with a MIDI control device (unless the device does not send velocity data).
+I may add a button at a later point to toggle this feature within the UI.
+Velocity values were calculated simply by splitting the volume range for each audio element (0-1) into increments for each possible velocity within the MIDI specs (1-127).

+### Browser Compatibility:

+All features/functions tested and verified to be working in Chrome and Firefox.
+CSS animations do not display w/MIDI control in Firefox at the moment (working properly for QWERTY playback).

 ### Touchscreen Compatibility: